oracle/graal/docs/reference-manual/native-image/guides/build-with-reflection.md

 The following steps demonstrate how to use the agent, and its output, to create a native executable that relies on reflection and requires configuration.

-1. Create a directory `META-INF/native-image` in the working directory:
+1. Create a directory named _META-INF/native-image_ in the working directory:
     ```shell
     mkdir -p META-INF/native-image
     ```